 A while later as they head through the jungle toward the mountain, the boys find signs of pigs.
 Ralph agrees that as long as they're going in the right direction, they can hunt.
 Soon, they come upon a wild boar.
 The boar gets away, but not before Ralph hits it in the side with a spear.
 Flushed with pride, Ralph reenacts the hunt with a bigun named Robert.
 Soon all the boys are involved, chanting "Kill the pig.
 Cut its throat."
 For a brief, moment, it seems like they might actually kill Robert.

-Ralph's excitement at killing the shows that even he has a savage side to him, though it's more repressed.
+Ralph's excitement during the hunt shows that even he has a savage side to him, though it's more repressed.
 The ritual dance gains in power, almost killing Robert and foreshadowing future trouble.

 The boys finally stop and discuss how to do the dance properly.
 Maurice suggests a drum and fire.
 Robert says they need to use a real pig next time, so they can really kill it.
 Jack suggests they use a littleun.
 All the other boys laugh.